 The Ymir is another Ray Harryhausen creation.
-It is the main antagonist from 20 Million Miles to Earth.
-It is a Venusian creature that grows rapidly when exposed to earth’s atmosphere.
-Like man of Harryhausen’s creations it is a sympathetic creature that goes mad the more it is attacked by the people around it, including a farmer who upon seeing it stabs a pitchfork right into its back.
+It is the main antagonist from 20 Million Miles to Earth, a Venusian creature that grows rapidly when exposed to earth’s atmosphere.
+Like many of Harryhausen’s creations it is a sympathetic creature that goes mad the more it is attacked by the people around it.
+One famous scene sees a farmer who upon spotting the beast, stabs a pitchfork right into its back.

 I’ve always liked the Ymir not only because again much like the Centaur I feel it had a lot of personality, but I also always liked its design too.
 It was almost like a reptillian version of King Kong with its scaly skin and long tail, but general ape like features and stance.

 Hopping Vampires or the Jiang Shi originated in Chinese mythology, entirely independently from Western myths about Vampires.

 They were re animated corpses who generally tended to feed on the souls of their victims, though some myths had them drink the blood of their victims too.
 These creatures only ever moved by hopping up and down on both feet.

 They later would naturally go on to be associated with Western stories about Vampires and occasionally Zombies too, but they actually started out as their own monster.